dianezev/mathfacts/README.md

 >To make a correction or improvement to this project, just fork the repository to your account, make the change you'd like and submit a pull request.
 I'm new to Javascript and welcome suggestions on improving organization, readability and efficiency as well as content improvement.

 ####Still To Be Done####
-> * Incorporate PHP and/or templates to simplify index.html
-> * Incorporate templates to remove HTML from Javascript
-> * Address browser differences (currently works best in Chrome)
+> * Prevent pop-up of soft keyboard on tablets/phones.
-> * Add code to make responsive for various devices, especially tablets
+> * Add code to make responsive for various devices & screen sizes, especially tablets.
+> * Address browser differences (currently works best in Chrome).
-> * Add server-side functionality to track student progress over time
+> * Add server-side functionality to track student progress over time.

 ####Under the Hood####
 _The following Javascript files assign methods to the namespace **'FMF'**:_